 - Ensure your light source is in front of you, not behind you; since your camera picks up the light source and will leave your face in the dark.
 Draw the drapes over windows that are behind or beside you.

 - Do some experimenting with the camera to ensure that your face is in the centre of the screen.
 Laptops can be raised by placing books under so that the camera is at the best height.
 Selfie sticks and tripods will ensure that smartphones are held steady and at the right distance.

 - Look your professional best!
 Ladies put on your face and do your hair; gents comb your hair and trim your beard if you have one or shave.
-Select your shirt so that it is easy on the eyes and easy focusing for the camera.
+Select your shirt so that it is easy on the eyes and easy focusing on the camera.

-- Arrive at least 30 minutes ahead of the published start time so that technical testing takes place prior to recording.
+- Arrive at least 30 minutes ahead of the published start time so that technical testing takes place before recording.

 - Ensure your sound is muted when you enter the green room so that system and household noises don’t impact other participants.